We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Fables tells a fascinating story about some of the most beloved characters from the classic fairy tales living in a gritty real world.
 Each of the characters is forced to hide in plain sight amongst the humans in Manhattan.
 The stories told in each volume are dark and intense, and there’s not a single superhero (unless you consider the Big Bad Wolf’s incredible detective abilities a superpower).

 When it comes to successful comic to TV adaptations, it doesn’t get much bigger than The Walking Dead.
 The early issues of the comic book are similar to the TV show, but there are some key differences both in terms of the characters who make it and some events that transpire.
 The comic book is also a bit darker than the show in some key ways.
-Even if you’ve seen every episode of AMC’s show, it’s worth reading the books.
+Even if you’ve seen every episode of AMC’s show, it’s still worth reading the comics.

 5. East of West